Huge change coming to how you book flights

 There were a few restrictions: customers had to spend a minimum of $200 - which funnily enough meant Afterpay didn't apply to many of Jetstar's dirt-cheap fares - as well as a maximum spend of $1000.

-From tonight, as well as extending Afterpay to international flights, Jetstar will also scrap the $200 minimum spend and raise the transaction limit to $1200.
+Now, as well as extending Afterpay to international flights, Jetstar has scrapped the $200 minimum spend and raised the transaction limit to $1200.

-And it will let customers book flights using Afterpay up to two weeks before their flights, rather than four weeks.
+And customers can book flights using Afterpay up to two weeks before their flights, rather than four weeks.

 More than 50,000 passengers have used Afterpay to pay for flights since the option became available to domestic travellers.